Watch this video

 The techniques I pass on are simple and powerful.
 Seeing first hand how it works in Spanish can be a light bulb moment for some front line staff who hadn't realised that they could make things so much easier for those with English as an Additional Language.
 To find out what an English Unlocked training session consists of, click here.

 I can match my example to the organisation I'm in.

 As you've seen from the videos, it's easier to understand an unknown language when you are familiar with the context.
 Props help too.
 I can liaise with the person who's asked me to provide the training and sometimes we use a situation which is specific to their work place.
 For example if I'm training school teachers, I can role play a parents' evening in Spanish.

 A chance to practice.

-When we've spoken about the techniques, I hand it over to them.
-As they practice the skills they've learned, I circulate providing tailor made feedback to each pair.
+When we've spoken about the techniques, I hand it over to the attendees.
+As they practice the skills they've learned, I circulate providing feedback.
 It makes for a very hands on and interactive training event, and staff take away skills that they can start using straight away.

 Other training by English Unlocked